HSOFEUP/FEUP_PRODEI_SSASC_2020/README.md

 This model is for infectious disease that spreads via contact.
 Future models will show the progression of air-borne, food-borne and fixed source contact diseases.

 ##  CREDITS AND REFERENCES
-This model was developed as a part of research work for The Center for Complexity in Health at Kent State University Ashtabula.
+This model was developed for PRODEI SSASC inspired from the work of The Center for Complexity in Health at Kent State University Ashtabula.